 Legal 500 2024 – Leading Junior Tier 1

 Regularly instructed to defend in matters involving the most serious violence including two recent allegations of Murder.firstname.lastname@example.org View Profile

 Year Of Call : 2008

 Brian prosecutes and defends in all areas of criminal law.
 His practice encompasses murder, manslaughter, sexual offences, serious violence and organised crime.
-He is a Grade Three advocate on the Crown Prosecution Service Advocate Panel.email@example.com View Profile
+He is a Grade Four advocate on the Crown Prosecution Service Advocate Panel and is also on the RASSO and Serious Crime Panels.email@example.com View Profile

 Year Of Call : 2010

 Felicity is a common law barrister with an established and varied practice in all aspects of criminal and civil law.
 Felicity is thorough, practical and robust in her approach, whilst remaining firstname.lastname@example.org View Profile

 Year Of Call : 2019